Cross-track Infrared Sounder (CrIS)

 Enabling More Precision in Storm Event Prediction

-The accuracy of CrIS soundings has enabled weather forecasters to more accurately predict the path and severity of weather events like tornadoes and snowstorms days in advance of their impact.
-The sounders’ infrared sensors provide high-resolution data that assists in understanding El Niño and other major climate shifts.
+The accuracy of CrIS soundings has enabled weather forecasters to more accurately predict the location and severity of weather events like tornado outbreaks and snowstorms days in advance of their impact.
+The sounders’ infrared sensors provide high-resolution data that assists in understanding El Niño and other important weather and climate phenomena.

 Capitalizing on the success of Suomi NPP mission, CrIS instruments will fly aboard NOAA’s next-generation Joint Polar Satellite System, or JPSS: